All articles

 Open source contributions

-Write the Docs has been founded in the style of other open source communities – despite not being strictly aimed at developers.
+Write the Docs was founded in the style of other open source communities.

 True to form, they also have an active open source repository on GitHub, which means that the code for their website is open for contributions from the community.